Stoyan-Rusev/instrumentarium/README.md

   - Log in and log out functionality.

 - **Ad Management**:
-  - Users can upload ads (ads are not yet associated with users).
+  - Users can upload ads.
   - Admin approval required for each ad before it's visible on the site.

 - **User Interaction with Ads**: